 In 2019, the AGI limit for the saver’s credit (also known as the retirement savings contribution credit) for low and moderate income workers is $60,000 for married couples filing jointly, up from $59,000 in 2019; $45,000 for heads of household, up from $44,250; and $30,000 for married individuals filing separately and for singles, up from $29,500.

 The rate for business miles driven is 58 cents per mile for 2019, up from 54.5 cents per mile in 2018.

 Section 179 Expensing

-For 2014 the maximum Section 179 expense deduction for equipment purchases decreases to $25,000 of the first $200,000 of business property placed in service during 2014.
-The bonus depreciation of 50 percent is gone, as is the accelerated deduction, where businesses can expense the entire cost of qualified real property in the year of purchase.
+For 2019 the maximum Section 179 expense deduction for equipment purchases decreases to $25,000 of the first $200,000 of business property placed in service during 2014.
+The bonus depreciation has been increased to 100 percent, as is the accelerated deduction, where businesses can expense the entire cost of qualified real property in the year of purchase.